daniele-frade/42sp-cursus/04_born2beroot/guide/born2beroot_guide.md

     - These numbers may change, and you can verify them using the `ifconfig`
     - If you wish to make changes, you can update the configuration in the `/etc/network/interfaces`
     - You can have the connection set to `static` or `DHCP`
-    - After change the connection, you may need to restart: `service networking —full-restart`
+    - After configuring the connection, you may need to restart the network or the VM: `service networking —full-restart` or `reboot`
-    - When attempting to connect via SSH, use the current IP address in the format user@inet -p `4242`
+    - When attempting to connect via SSH, use the current IP address in the format `user@inet -p 4242`
 <br>

 ### Part 08: Password Policy